-LINK TO STRATEGIC BLUEPRINT:
+LINK TO STRATEGIC

-SAFE, HEALTHY, AND SUPPORTIVE LEARNING ENVIRONMENT
+BLUEPRINT: SAFE, HEALTHY, AND SUPPORTIVE LEARNING

+ENVIRONMENT

 The adverse side-effects of overusing technology have in the last few years attracted increasing attention among educators, psychologists, and pediatricians.
-Uncontrolled use of technological devises may impact upon the developmental, social, mental, and physical well-being and results in symptoms similar to other possible behavioral addiction.
+Uncontrolled use of technological devices may impact upon the developmental, social, mental, and physical well-being of students and may result in symptoms similar to other possible behavioral addiction.